General Inferential Limits Under Differential and Pufferfish Privacy: Proofs Omitted From the Main Text

+where $\mu$ is the dominating measure of the prior density $\pi(\theta)$.
+The proof of the lower bound of~\eqref{eq:posterior} is analogous. \end{proof}

-\acks{ We thank the four anonymous reviewers of \cite{bailieDifferentialPrivacyGeneral2023} for their generous suggestions, which have greatly improved this paper.
+\acks{ We thank the four anonymous reviewers of \cite{bailieDifferentialPrivacyGeneral2023} and the two anonymous reviewers of this paper for their generous suggestions, which have greatly improved this work.
 JB gratefully acknowledges partial financial support from the Australian-American Fulbright Commission and the Kinghorn Foundation. }